How to Start Playing Magic: The Gathering on a Budget

 - Ask friends or local stores for bulk commons – Many stores give extras away to new players

-Magic has several formats, but not all are beginner- or budget-friendly.
+Magic has several formats, and several are not beginner- or budget-friendly.
 Here are three that are ideal for low-cost play:

-- Pauper – Only commons allowed, surprisingly deep and cheap
+- Pauper – Only commons allowed, surprisingly deep and usually cheap.

 Avoid formats like Standard or Modern if you're cost-sensitive—they rotate or require pricey staples to stay competitive.

-If you love brewing your own decks, look for bulk card lots, budget singles, or “mystery packs” that offer hundreds of commons and uncommons at a low price.
+If you love building your own decks, look for bulk card lots, budget singles, or “mystery packs” that offer hundreds of commons and uncommons at a low price.

 - 100-card bulk rare boxes

-- Color-specific bulk packs (ex: "Blue Control Cards" or "Green Creatures")
+- Color-specific bulk packs (e.g., "Blue Control Cards" or "Green Creatures")

 - Sol Ring